CryptisMidnight/midweb/content/tech.md

 draft = false
 +++

-## Culsulting services I offer
+## Culsulting services

-As a consultant, I offer many ways to help you use technology better, like
+Additionally as a consultant, I offer many ways to help you use technology better, like

 - Reduce costs by offering the most comparable or better services.
 - Suggest technological solutions and digital strategies